 Safety is of central importance in the Department of Chemistry and Biochemistry.
-Ensuring a safe workplace is the joint responsibility of all coworkers, faculty and administrators.
-The Department supports a strongly procative approach to safety concerns.
+Ensuring a safe workplace is the joint responsibility of all coworkers, faculty, and administrators.
+The Department supports a strongly proactive approach to safety concerns.

 You can report a safety concern by clicking on the adjacent picture.

-Prior to starting experimental work all new laboratory coworkers must complete safety training, read the relevent safety documents, and sign the appropriate forms.
+Prior to starting experimental work, all new laboratory coworkers must complete the assigned online safety training modules, read the relevant safety documents, and sign the appropriate forms.

 Summary of coworker requirements before starting laboratory work:

 The specific requirements for appropriate online and other training varies with the nature of the research you will be conducting (general laboratory, radiation, biological, etc.).
 The list below summarizes the steps required for all coworkers.

 - Before starting laboratory work, all coworkers must take the assigned online safety training modules in complyND (https://comply.nd.edu).
 The courses are assigned by the Department's Safety Coordinator, Mary Prorok (email@example.com).

 - Read the University's Laboratory Safety Manual including the Chemical Hygiene Plan (https://riskmanagement.nd.edu/assets/206179/chp_2016_final_aug.pdf) as well as all other safety manuals pertinent to the planned laboratory work.
 These can include:

 - Laser & Ultraviolet Light Sources Safety (https://riskmanagement.nd.edu/assets/206528/laser_procedure_and_uv_procedure_final_1_.pdf)

 - Consult with your faculty supervisor regarding the specific Personal Protective Equipment (PPE) policy of his/her laboratory and sign the Lab Personnel PPE Knowledge Certification form which is furnished by your supervisor.